-A Cabinet of Curiosity
+An inventory of my Cabinet of Curiosity

 As an artist and naturalist, I’m an inveterate collector of dead things cast off by the living.
 Many of life’s most beautiful objects were once alive and are just as beautiful and intriguing when not.
-My home is like one big 19th Century Victorian cabinet of curiosities.
+My home is like one big 19th-century Victorian cabinet of curiosities.

 I am forever on the lookout for intriguing objects to collect so that I’ll have a ready stash of inspiring things to draw and teach from.
 Whether it’s a vial of sand from Hawaii, a pressed flower from a garden or a dead bird gifted by a neighbor, my cabinet is always growing in size and complexity.

-- Rattlesnake rattle and a shed snake skin
+- Rattlesnake rattle and a shed snakeskin.

-- Feathers of every size and color
+- Feathers of various sizes and colors.

-- Coffee can of owl pellets and the complete skeletons of voles, mice, and moles encased within them and dissected out of them
+- Coffee can of owl pellets and the complete skeletons of voles, mice, and moles encased within them and dissected out of them.

-- Rock, minerals, and crystals from sedimentary, metamorphic and volcanic outcroppings
+- Rock, minerals, and crystals from sedimentary, metamorphic and volcanic outcroppings.

-- Stonefly exoskeletons and boxes of dried and preserved insects from past research projects
+- Stonefly exoskeletons and boxes of dried and preserved insects from past research projects and college collections.

 - Vials of black, white, pink and purple sand from beaches I’ve walked from Lake Tahoe to Borneo’s South China Sea.

 - Dead birds in the freezer that I use as teaching specimens in my sketching classes including a kestrel, hummers, crossbill, western wood pee-wee (birds who unfortunately met their untimely death by window collisions).

 - A lucky rabbit’s foot (who didn’t have one of these if you grew up in the ‘70s?)

-- Pressed flowers, aromatic herbs and autumn leaves; in every hue of gold, rust, orange, crimson, brown
+- Pressed flowers, aromatic herbs, and autumn leaves; in every hue of gold, rust, orange, crimson, brown.

-- Seedpods of the devil’s claw, acorns and pine cones from many species
+- Seedpods of the devil’s claw, acorns and pine cones from many species.

-- A sage smudge stick I made from blossoming branches in the Great Basin desert
+- A sage smudge stick I made from blossoming branches in the Great Basin desert.

 - Part of a paper wasp nest that had fallen in pieces to the ground.

-- A robin’s nest and bits of its blue shelled eggs I collected after, sadly, a predator got in the nest
+- A robin’s nest and bits of its blue shelled eggs I collected after, sadly, a predator got in the nest.

-- Native American arrowheads and obsidian flakes
+- A Native American arrowhead (replica) and obsidian flakes.

 What do you have in your cabinet of curiosities?
 Do tell!
 And if you haven’t started one yet, I hope this gives you some ideas and inspiration to create your own!